 How is an actuarial valuation done?

-The purpose of an actuarial valuation is to calculate the ‘present value’ of payments that would be made to employees or members in future as part of an employee benefit plan.
-In order to estimate future payments, actuaries make assumptions about future salary increment rates, attrition and mortality rates.
-Once the future payments have been estimated, actuaries choose another assumption called the discount rate, to convert the future payments into a present value, which is the liability measure that will be recorded in financial statements.
+The purpose of an actuarial valuation is to calculate the ‘present value’ of payments that would be made to employees in future as part of an employee benefit plan.

 Actuarial valuation is generally meant to include not just an estimate of liability, but extended disclosures in the form of an actuarial report.
-In the context of Indian GAAP, though the principles of estimation of liability remain very similar, there are differences between AS 15 and Ind AS 19 as far as the disclosures are concerned.
+The disclosures are different for different accounting standards.
+In the context of Indian GAAP, there are differences between AS 15 and Ind AS 19 as far as the disclosures are concerned.
 This post explains the key differences.

 How to set actuarial assumptions?

 Most accounting standards, including AS 15, Ind AS 19, IAS 19, ASC 715 and FRS 17, place the responsibility for all actuarial assumptions on the Board of Directors of the reporting enterprise.
-This post explains the regulatory context and governance around actuarial assumptions.
+Read this to understand the regulatory context and governance around actuarial assumptions.

 Actuarial valuation process requires the following assumptions:

 - Discount rate – arguably the most important assumption, this is set based on yields on the central government bonds.
-This post explains how this assumptions should be chosen.
+This post explains how you should set the discount rate assumption.
 Numerica publishes the current discount rates here.
-Regular discount rate reports are also published and an example as at 30 June 2017 can be accessed here.
+These rates are compiled from the data from CCIL.
+We also publish the discount rate reports regularly and you can access an example (as at 30 June 2017) here.